 They may seem like they’re related but there are often very different causes to the two common furnace problems of no heat and no air.
 A furnace with no heat is still blowing air but something is off with the part of the furnace that heats the air that it blows.
 A furnace that doesn’t blow air at all might be producing heat but something is preventing this heat from being distributed through the ducts.

-The first thing you’ll want to check, as with most problems that can plague a furnace, is the thermostat.
-You’d be surprised how often the fix is as simple as righting a wrong setting on the thermostat.
+- The first thing you’ll want to check is the thermostat.
+You’d be surprised how often the fix is as simple as righting a wrong setting.
 If the thermostat is off or set to “cool” instead of “heat” or the temperature is set too low, then the furnace isn’t going to kick on at all.

-If that isn’t it, then you might have an internal furnace issue and one of the more likely ones, in this case, is going to be with the belt that connects the blower to the heat exchanger.
+- If that isn’t it, then you might have an internal furnace issue, which in this case, is going to be with the belt that connects the blower to the heat exchanger.
 If your furnace’s motor runs but the blower doesn’t move air, the belt that connects the two might be broken.
-Replacing it is an easy fix.
-First, turn off all power to the unit and turn off the gas at the gas valve that serves the furnace.
-Remove the door on the front of the furnace cabinet to give you access to the blower.
-Check the number stamped on the belt and get an exact replacement from a home center or heating supply outlet.
+Replacing it is an easy fix, which we detail below.

-If the blower is working however but you’re still not getting any air then the problem is likely with the airflow being restricted, which means the air filter is the most likely culprit.
-The air filter can cause this problem in one of two ways.
+- If the blower is working however but you’re still not getting any air then the problem is likely with the airflow being restricted, which means the air filter is the most likely culprit.
 Either the air filter is so clogged that there is little air making its way into the furnace or the restricted airflow is causing the furnace to overheat and switch off.
 Both of these can easily be solved by replacing your dirty air filter.

 - Turn off all power to the unit